Baikal Airlines Flight 130

 Baikal Airlines Flight 130 was a scheduled domestic passenger flight from Irkutsk to Moscow operated by a Baikal Airlines Tupolev Tu-154 that crashed onto a dairy farm on 3 January 1994 in Mamony whilst the pilots were trying to return to the airport following a mid-air emergency.
 All 124 people on board were killed.
-Another one person was killed on the ground.
+Another person was killed on the ground.

 With 125 deaths, it remains as the deadliest crash in Russia during the 1990s.

-Investigation conducted by Russian MAK concluded that the crash was caused by loss of control due to an in-flight fire.
-One of the Tupolev Tu-154's engine starter failed in mid-flight and broke apart.
-The failure inflicted damages on the oil lines and hydraulic lines around the engine, igniting flames that could not be contained.
-The flight crews attempted to return to the airport but due to the damaged hydraulic lines they could not control the aircraft and crashed onto the farm.
+The investigation conducted by Russian MAK concluded that the crash was caused by loss of control due to an in-flight fire.
+One of the Tupolev Tu-154's engine starters failed in mid-flight and broke apart.
+The failure inflicted damages on the oil lines and hydraulic lines around the engine, igniting uncontrollable flames.
+The flight crew attempted to return to the airport, but due to the damaged hydraulic lines they could not control the aircraft and it crashed onto the farm.